 Tae-Hyung Kim, Ph.D.

 I am an Assistant Professor in the Department of Pathology at the University of New Mexico School of Medicine and UNM Comprehensive Cancer Center.
 As a graduate student in the laboratory of Dr. Jonathan Horowitz at North Carolina State University, I identified the transcription factor Sp2 as a novel oncogene by generating Sp2 overexpressing transgenic mice.
-Then I studied cancer cell metabolism focused on the role of ribosomal protein-MDM2-p53 pathway in the laboratory of Dr. Yanping Zhang at the Universtiy of North Carolina, Chapel Hill.
+Then I studied cancer cell metabolism focused on the role of the ribosomal protein-MDM2-p53 pathway in the laboratory of Dr. Yanping Zhang at the University of North Carolina, Chapel Hill.
 As a postdoctoral researcher at UCLA mentored by Drs.
-Amy Rowat and Erica Sloan, I further expanded my research expertise into the field of cancer mechanobiology with the ultimate goal to develop an integrated understanding of cancer progression and mechanical cues of the tumor microenvironment.
+Amy Rowat and Erica Sloan, I studied cancer mechanobiology and demonstrated that beta-adrenergic signaling pathway in highly metastatic breast cancer cells and macrophages regulates cell mechanotypes and functions.